JimmyKenMerchant/jimmy-codeviewer/README.txt

 II.
 Web Browsers
 Firefox, Chrome, Opera, IE and Edge work on this plugin.
 Other browsers have not been tested.
 This plugin never guarantee to work SVG, JavaScript or other scripts in browsers.
 Even though you can load scripts using 'articleloader' series, these may not work properly.

+= When I used a 'codeview' shortcode, an error message was displayed on my post instead of the text I wanted.
+What's this? =

+'codeview' series and 'articleloader' series display error messages on several situations, e.g., if you use these shortcodes with incorrect post IDs or Slugs, error messages emerge with error numbers.
+Each error number is assigned to know where the error occurs.
+If you want to see meaning of each error number, check jimmy-codeviewer.php and article-loader.php.

 = Security Notice =

 Both 'codeview' series and 'articleloader' series do not support loading by post titles.
 Because post titles can not be guaranteed for unique naming, cross-site scripting attacks may occur by rewriting contents of "jArticles" on junior graded users (such as "jFellow").
 Post ID and post slug have its unique naming.
 In extending or modifying this plugin, make sure NOT to use post titles for loading "jArticles".
 This plugin prohibit to load "jArticles" which don't be published by senior graded users (such as "Editor").
 Senior graded users should pay attention to investigate SVGs, JavaScript and other scripts in "jArticles" for stopping any malicious activities before publishing "jArticles".